-Health Risks Associated with Alcohol and Other Drug Use/Abuse
+Health Risks Associated with Alcohol and Other Drug Use/Abuse coordination and abstract mental functioning.

-Alcohol Alcohol consumption causes a number of changes in behavior and physiology.
-Even low doses significantly impair judgment, coordination and abstract mental functioning.
 Statistics show that alcohol use is involved in a majority of violent behaviors on college campuses, including acquaintance rape, vandalism, fights and incidents of drinking and driving.
 Continued abuse may lead to dependency, which often causes permanent damage to vital organs and deterioration of a healthy lifestyle.